New Seabury, Massachusetts

 New Seabury is a census-designated place (CDP) in the town of Mashpee in Barnstable County, Massachusetts, United States, on Cape Cod.
 The area consists primarily of summer homes for wealthy families.
 Attractions include a county club and the Fells Pond, Daniels Island, and Littleneck Bay neighborhoods.
 The population of the CDP was 717 at the 2010 census.
 The community is located on the historic home of the Wampanoag Nation.
+The New Seabury area is often extended to include Popponesset and Popponesset Island, which are only accessible by road through New Seabury and are part of the New Seabury development, but are grouped separately for Census purposes.

 Native American Site

 New Seabury came into being during the vacation-home boom for upper-income retirees, self-employed, and long-distance commuters, who fled to coastal areas of New England during the 1960s and 1970s.
-What was once an almost exclusively Native American populated area, became predominately white populated.
+What was once an almost exclusively Native American populated area, became predominantly white inhabitants.
 Before the construction of the New Seabury Condominiums, the Wampanoag population of the area regarded land as they always had: communal.
-With the vacation-home boom, "the newcomers sezied control of town government and began erecting physical and legal barriers to the lands the Wampanoags had enjoyed for countless generations, most glaringly in the form of the New Seabury condominium complex on the coast of Mashpee."
+With the vacation-home boom, "the newcomers (seized) control of town government and began erecting physical and legal barriers to the lands the Wampanoags had enjoyed for countless generations, most glaringly in the form of the New Seabury condominium complex on the coast of Mashpee."

 Geography

 New Seabury is located in the southern part of the town of Mashpee at 41.573090°N 70.474038°W. It is bordered to the south by Vineyard Sound and Nantucket Sound, to the east by the Popponesset and Popponesset Island CDPs, to the north by Ockway Bay, and to the west by Great Oak Road.
-A small portion of the CDP crosses Great Oak Road and extends west to the Great River opposite Monomoscoy Island.
+A small portion of the CDP crosses Great Oak Road and extends west to the Great River, opposite Monomoscoy Island.